christine-berlin/Capstone_WindPowerPredicting/README.md

 [https://github.com/fklein21/windpower_dashboard](https://github.com/fklein21/windpower_dashboard)

 ## Data
-The Data is from the 2014 Global Energy Forecasting Competition. <br>
+The Data is from the 2014 Global Energy Forecasting Competition, and consists of weather forecasts, given as u and v components (zonal and meridional), which we transformed to wind speed and direction.
+The forecasts were given at two heights, 10m amd 100m above grond level.
-Weather forecasts, given as u and v components (zonal and meridional), ~ 18k data rows per wind farm
+~ 18k data rows per wind farm.

 ## Environment